-I was just wondering if I’ve ever built around here, I’ve built 38(t) based anti-aircraft vehicles and anti-tank self-propelled artillery in the past.
-It seems that there are a lot of moving parts, but if you add a little adhesive, it will harden, and if you only apply a little, it won’t be strong.
-I think I will pour a lot of glue and fix it when I decide position.
+I wondered if I’ve ever built around here; I’ve built 38(t) based anti-aircraft vehicles and self-propelled anti-tank artillery.
+There are many moving parts, but if you add a little adhesive, it will harden, and if you only apply a little, it won’t be strong.
+I will pour a lot of glue and fix it when I decide position.

-It is made strong by adding superglue such as the adhesion of road wheels.
-There are many parts with delicate and thin parts such as the driving wheel.
-The mold looks very fine and nice.
-The maintenance of the mold seems to be difficult.
+The mold looks very fine and pleasant.
+It is made strong by adding superglue, such as the adhesion of road wheels.
+There are many parts with delicate and thin parts, such as the driving wheel.
+The maintenance of the mold seems to be complicated.

 There was an etched part under the engine cover.
 I can’t see this at all.
 But if you open the cover, it may be effective.
 In that case, we might use parts sold separately to reproduce the interior.

 This time, the assembly of the connected track is the last.
-I want to put a lot of extra tracks on the front of the tank, but I don’t know how many pieces are left, so I’m worried if I don’t put most of them on the tank.
-In the past, there was a kit that was not long enough even if I didn’t use it for the spare track.
-In that sense, it might have been a risk to use the number of pieces for the front.
+I want to put a lot of extra tracks on the front of the tank, but I don’t know how many pieces are left, so I’m worried I don’t put most of them on the tank.
+In the past, there was a kit that was not long enough, even if I didn’t use it for the spare track.
+In that sense, it might have been risky to use the number of pieces for the front.

-I placed the extra parts of the track in various places as a spare caterpillar.
+I placed the extra track parts in various places as a spare caterpillar.
 It may be unnatural to put a heavy thing on the fender.
 But I think it would be cool to put various things on it as a model.
 Maybe I should add a slipping strap with a plastic plate or something later.

 On the back of the tank, I put things like drums, sleeping bags, mats under the sleeping bag, canvas sheets, wooden boxes, and a bunch of tree branches that I don’t know if they’re going to be used for firewood or a track stack.
 If I put it too much, the turret won’t turn, but it’s still OK.

-This kit contains 2 German tank crew with berets which are pretty valuable, I think they used to wear normal caps when they were on the 38(t) type F. I’ll keep this figure and use it when I make something, I don’t know when.
+This kit contains 2 German tank crew with berets which are pretty valuable; I think they used to wear ordinary caps when they were on the 38(t) type F. I’ll keep this figure and use it when I make something; I don’t know when.
 I thought so, but one of them had a garrison cap.
 So I was thinking about loading Tamiya’s figure set first.
 I ended up with a German tank soldier in summer clothes from Panzer Art.

 I just painted the color of the tank body German gray.
 Because the body is small and various loads are attached, the area of the armor plate of the tank is reduced.
 I don’t think I painted much.

 Something went wrong with the airbrush during painting.
-Even though the button is not pulled on the back, I noticed that the paint is still out when I push it straight down, adjusting the position of the needle does not fix it.
-I thought the nozzle was broken, so I looked at it with a magnifying glass, but it’s not like that so far.
+Even though the button is not pulled on the back, I noticed that the paint is still out when I push it straight down.
+Adjusting the position of the needle does not fix it.
+I thought the nozzle was broken, so I looked at it with a magnifying glass, but it’s not like that.
 After all, when I was disassembling and cleaning the nozzle, there was a rather large obstacle on the tip of the nozzle, It was piled up, and the nozzle and needle fit well, and the paint didn’t seem to be locked in.
 I think it’s because I’ve been focusing on the quietness of the compressor recently and skipping the maintenance of the airbrush.

 Oops, I was so excited that I put the luggage on it, and it was stuck to the place to put the decal.
 I was thinking of leaving it open until just before.
 I prefer to see the decal rather than load the luggage.

 This time, the decal is hidden by the luggage, so there are places where it can’t be seen much.
-Marking was the 7th Armored Division the 25th Regiment.
-It is the Russian front in 1942.
+Marking was the 7th Armored Division, the 25th Regiment.
+It was the Russian front in 1942.
 The marking number can be seen only at the back of the turret, and both sides are partially hidden by luggage.

-This 38(t) tank was originally developed by Czechoslovakia.
+Czechoslovakia originally developed this 38(t) tank.
 Due to Germany’s repeated territorial expansion policies, Czechoslovakia was finally annexed by Germany, although at first, it was only in Sudetenland.
 Accordingly, the tank was officially adopted by the German Army.

 The gloss of the load came out when I was brushing, and I thought it was different from what I imagined.
 I guess it became calm after I sprayed matting spray.
 If I load too much, it will be hard to paint later.

 The tank crew wears summer clothes on the Russian front.
-Usually, it is the uniform of the usual black tank crew uniform, but this time he is rolling up his shirt.
-There may be several types of shirts such as gray or bluish.
+Usually, it is the uniform of the usual black tank crew uniform, but he is rolling up his shirt this time.
+There may be several types of shirts, such as gray or bluish.
 I painted it light gray this time.

-This 38(t) light tank was developed by Czechoslovakia to protect itself from Germany, the potential enemy, but it became a valuable weapon for the German army without ever having a fight with Germany.
-Along with the Panzerkampfwagen II light tank developed by the German army, it was an excellent tank that supported the early German armored forces.
+Czechoslovakia developed this 38(t) light tank to protect itself from Germany, the potential enemy.
+Still, it became a valuable weapon for the German Army without ever fighting with Germany.
+Along with the Panzerkampfwagen II light tank developed by the German Army, it was an excellent tank that supported the early German armored forces.